 1. Estuary

-Estuary's MySQL connector supports self-hosted and cloud-hosted MySQL instances including Amazon RDS, Amazon Aurora, Google Cloud SQL, and Azure Database for MySQL.
-It automatically handles initial backfills (batch loads), ongoing change capture, schema drift, and even secure connectivity with options like SSH tunneling.
-MySQL is supported as both a source and a destination, so teams can either capture data from MySQL or materialize other sources into MySQL.
+Estuary’s MySQL connector supports both self-hosted and managed instances, including Amazon RDS, Amazon Aurora, Google Cloud SQL, and Azure Database for MySQL.
+It automatically handles initial backfills, ongoing CDC, schema evolution, and secure networking through options like VPC peering, PrivateLink, and SSH tunneling.
+MySQL can be configured as either a source or a destination, making Estuary ideal for two-way syncs or multi-system data orchestration.

 Key strengths include:

-- Flexible destinations: Materialize MySQL data to Snowflake, BigQuery, Databricks, ClickHouse, PostgreSQL, and more.
+- Broad ecosystem support: Connect to Snowflake, BigQuery, Databricks, ClickHouse, PostgreSQL, and more.

-- Read replicas support: Capture directly from MySQL read replicas to reduce load on primary databases.
+- Read replica support: Capture from MySQL read replicas to minimize production database load.

 2. Fivetran